 Suddenly, someone laughed, low and thoroughly amused.
 A tall young man stepped into the lamplight, dressed head to toe in black.

-Leather wrist guards shielded his forearms, tall boots wrapped his long legs, and the night clung to him like a second skin.
+Leather wrist guards shielded his forearms, tall boots wrapped his long legs, and the night hung over to him like a second skin.

 There was a saying at Yunshan City: there was a man so devastatingly handsome even palace courtesans would kneel for a glance.